pdorrell/bracketup/README.md

 Default child element functions are specified by the **defaultChildFunction** property on the parent element's constructor prototype.

+(I call the initial map of function names the "top-level" map, because it is provided to the compiler which uses it to interpret the function name on the top-level element.
+Inner elements can provide their own maps, which will map functions relating to their own child elements, but which will typically fall back to the top-level map to map functions that might occur anywhere within the source.)

 ### Parsing and Compiling

 Compilation of **bracketup** markup occurs in four main stages: